oliver-isaac/oto/readme.md

 ![oto](./images/oto.png)

 Oto is a theme for the Zed code editor.
+It's a dark theme with a focus on clear colours and a clean minimal look.

 ### Installation